fekri8614/fekri8614/README.md

 - 🌱 I’m currently learning Android Native
 - 👯 I’m looking to collaborate on Professional Companies
-- 💬 Let's talk about programming
+- ✨ I have done projects with